 - Other: Data Management and Monitoring

-3 Patients must have a diagnosis of one of the following based on study definitions; New
+- Patients must have a diagnosis of one of the following based on study definitions;

-Onset Diabetes in subjects with Pancreatic Cancer (PDAC); New Onset Diabetes in subjects
+- New Onset Diabetes (<3 years) in subjects with Pancreatic Cancer (PDAC);

-with Chronic Pancreatitis; New Onset Diabetes in subjects without Pancreatic disease (i.e.,
+- New Onset Diabetes (<3 years) in subjects without Pancreatic disease (i.e., T2DM)

-T2DM) Long standing T2DM without Pancreatic disease Long standing diabetes in subjects with
+- Long standing T2DM (≥3 years) without Pancreatic disease

-PDAC Long standing diabetes subjects with chronic pancreatitis non-diabetic subjects with
+- Long standing diabetes (≥9 years) subjects with chronic pancreatitis

 the investigator's opinion cannot be adequately controlled with appropriate therapy or

-3. Hospitalization for acute pancreatitis within 2 months before study visit
+- Hospitalization for acute pancreatitis within 2 months before study visit (with the

 (e.g., subjects with pancreatic neuroendocrine tumors are excluded).